IgorPerikov/mighty-watcher/README.md

 ### Issues labeling
  - Contribute your own labels, if [list][3] misses any
- - Mark issues in your repositories if you want to get some help
+ - Put labels on issues in your repositories if you want to get some help
  - Spread the word!

 ## Roadmap